1977 Nestlé boycott

-A boycott was launched in the United States on July 4, 1977, against the Swiss-based multinational food and drink processing corporation Nestlé.
-The boycott expanded into Europe in the early 1980s and was prompted by concerns about Nestlé's aggressive marketing of infant formulas (i.e., substitutes for breast milk), particularly in underdeveloped countries.
+A boycott against the Swiss-based multinational food and drink processing corporation Nestlé was launched in the United States on 4 July 1977.
+The boycott expanded into Europe in the early 1980s and was prompted by concerns about Nestlé's aggressive marketing of infant formulas as substitutes for breast milk, particularly in underdeveloped countries.
 The boycott has been cancelled and renewed because of the business practices of Nestlé and other substitute manufacturers monitored by the International Baby Food Action Network (IBFAN).
-Organizers of the boycott as well as public health researchers and experts consider breast milk to be the best nutrition source for infants.
-The World Health Organization (WHO) recommends infants to be exclusively breastfed for the first six months of their lives, nevertheless, nutritional gaps must be filled if breastfeeding is not possible.
+Breast milk is the best nutrition source for infants, and this has long been understood as a settled scientific consensus by public health experts and paediatric specialists.
+The World Health Organization (WHO) recommends infants to be exclusively breastfed for the first six months of their lives, and nutritional gaps must be filled if breastfeeding is not possible.

 The Nestlé boycott can be seen as special in a sense that it linked human rights regulations and humanitarian activism with corporate responsibility and market capitalism.
-Consumers were basically acting as global citizens by aiding people in need outside their close communities – mothers in developing countries – "using the marketplace not as a way of generating revenue, but rather as a space for protest".
+One analysis argued consumers were basically acting as global citizens by aiding people in need outside their close communities, in this case mothers in developing countries, "using the marketplace not as a way of generating revenue, but rather as a space for protest".

 Baby milk controversy

-In 2007, groups including the International Baby Food Action Network and Save the Children issued reports that the promotion of infant formula over breastfeeding led to health problems and deaths among infants in less economically developed countries.
+The International Baby Food Action Network and Save the Children have stated that the promotion of infant formula over breastfeeding leads to health problems and deaths among infants in less economically developed countries.
 There are three problems that can arise when poor mothers in developing countries switch to formula as well as one list of benefits of breast milk: